MetOffice/lfric_core/documentation/source/pages/lfric_datamodel/lfric_datamodel.rst

 declared in the Dynamo0.3 API.

 .. figure:: images/CG2_2D.svg
-   :alt: A continuous and a discontinuous one-dimensional field, showing locations of dofs for each field.
-The vertical dashed line marks cell boundaries.
-The continuous field is described by dofs shared between cells, and so associated with the edge between the two cells.
-The dofs at the cell edges for the discontinuous field are at the same real location, but they are not shared with the neighbouring cell, and so are associated with the cell volume rather than its edge.
-In the diagram this is represented by placing the dots slightly away from the cell edge mark.
-   :name: fig:differentContinuity1D

    A continuous and a discontinuous one-dimensional field, showing locations of dofs for each field.
 The vertical dashed line marks cell